About NPO

 Executive Director

-Executive Director Alan Fey joined the NPO in February 2019 as Operations Assistant, and was named its first full-time staff in July 2024.
-Alan is an arts administrator, percussionist, composer, arranger, and conductor who specializes in performance logistics and performing solo and chamber music.
-In addition to his role with the NPO, Alan is Co-Founder and Director of Make Music Nashville and has previously worked with GRAMMY-Nominated ALIAS Chamber Ensemble and Portara Ensemble.
+Alan Fey was named the first Executive Director of the NPO in 2024, having previously served in part-time roles with the organization since 2019.
+Alan is an arts administrator, percussionist, composer, arranger, and conductor who specializes in arts management and new music performance.
+In addition to his role with the NPO, Alan is a Co-Founder of Make Music Nashville and has previously worked with GRAMMY-Nominated ALIAS Chamber Ensemble and Portara Ensemble.
+He is currently serving as Interim Board Chair for SONUS Choir, a modern a cappella choir that champions music by living composers, and recently joined the Board of Community Arts Collective, an organization offering enriching music-based programming opportunities.
 He is also actively involved in advocating for equity in arts and cultural funding, especially from local government funding sources.

 Board of Directors